maldil/R-CPATMiner/README.md

 ## R-CPatMiner consists of two tools that must be run one after the other.
 * AtomicASTChangeMining: extracts change graphs from commits and store them in the directory "OUTPUT" of the project's root directory.
-* SemanticChangeGraphMiner: mines change patterns from change graphs, extracted by running the tool AtomicASTChangeMining.
+* SemanticChangeGraphMiner: mines code change patterns from change graphs, extracted by running the tool AtomicASTChangeMining.

 ## Instructions on generating change graphs for commits.
 AtomicASTChangeMining builds change graphs that represent code changes.

 main class: [MainChangeAnalyzer.java](https://github.com/maldil/R-CPATMiner/blob/master/AtomicASTChangeMining/src/main/java/core/MainChangeAnalyzer.java)

 `AtomicASTChangeMining` requires two inputs.
 Namely,i.e., 1) the file `selected-repos.csv`, which lists all of the repositories that need to be analyzed, and 2) the Type repository, which lists the types of altered files in all of the commits of the projects listed in "selected-repos.csv".
-We have already infered type information of 1000 ML systems and stored in this [repository](https://github.com/mlcodepatterns/PythonTypeInformation).
+We have already inferred the type information of 1000 ML systems and stored it in this [repository](https://github.com/mlcodepatterns/PythonTypeInformation).
 This repository may be downloaded and the variable `Configurations.TYPE REPOSITORY` set to the downloaded location.
 If you want to analyze a project that isn't one of the 1000ML systems, you can infer the type information by following the guidelines in the type [repository](https://github.com/mlcodepatterns/PythonTypeInformation).

 ### Steps to generate change graphs
-  * To produce meta information required for changegraph generation, run main function of `core.AnalyzeRepoMetadata`
+  * To produce meta information required for change graph generation, run main function of `core.AnalyzeRepoMetadata`
   * To produce the change graphs, run `core.MainChangeAnalyzer`.
-This step might take sometime depending on the number of projects you specified in `selected-repos.csv`.
+This step might take some time depending on the number of projects you specified in `selected-repos.csv`.

 ## Instructions on Mining change patterns from change graphs
 `SemanticChangeGraphMiner` mines the repetitive code changes.
-The tool needs to be run on the output of previous step.
+The tool needs to be run on the output of the previous step.

 changesPath
 main class: [MineChangePatterns.java](https://github.com/maldil/R-CPATMiner/blob/master/SemanticChangeGraphMiner/src/main/MineChangePatterns.java)

-The variable `reposPath` needs to be specified to the directory "output" generated the previous step which contain the changed graphs.
-The file `selected-repos.csv` should be updated with all the projects that need to be analysed.
+The variable `reposPath` needs to be specified to the directory "output" generated in the previous step which contains the changed graphs.
+The file `selected-repos.csv` should be updated with all the projects that need to be analyzed.
 Execute the main class and the analysis might take some time depending on the number of projects in `selected-repos.csv`.

 The resultant patterns will be created in a directory called "output" in the root directory.